finos/common-domain-model/docs/product-model.md

   debtType DebtType (0..1)
   equityType EquityTypeEnum (0..1)
   fundType FundProductTypeEnum (0..1)
-  economicTerms EconomicTerms (0..1)
-  productTaxonomy ProductTaxonomy (0..*)

   condition DebtSubType:
     if securityType <> SecurityTypeEnum -> Debt
     then debtType is absent

   condition EquitySubType:
     if securityType <> SecurityTypeEnum -> Equity
     then equityType is absent

   condition FundSubType:
     if securityType <> SecurityTypeEnum -> Fund
     then fundType is absent
 ```

 The product identifier will uniquely identify the security.
 The